What You Need to Know and Do About the LastPass Breach

 The most important thing to do is to start changing all the passwords to all the user accounts you have stored in LastPass — immediately.

-It’s not a question of if your data will be decrypted, it is a matter of when.
-Given that this breach happened five months prior to LastPass’s disclosure that customer vaults were impacted, malicious attackers already have a head start.
-As such, it is critical to begin securing the credentials for any accounts you stored on LastPass.
+It’s not a question of if your data will be decrypted.
+It is a matter of when.
+Because this breach happened five months prior to LastPass’s initial disclosure, malicious attackers already have a head start.
+It is critical to begin securing the credentials for any accounts you stored on LastPass.

 That’s why the next and most important thing to do is to start changing all the passwords to all the accounts you have stored in LastPass.
 Prioritize the most vital ones first — like financial accounts, site admin accounts, and others whose loss could cost you dearly.